gradycooke/Problem-Solving-Lab/README.md

 - How frequently do primes end in a given digit?
 - How does the prime count compare to the Prime Number Theorem's approximation?

+---

-### Features
+### String Analysis (`Strings.ipynb`)

-- Efficient prime generation and filtering
-- Palindromic prime detection
+This notebook explores the structure and behavior of English text using a variety of custom functions.

-- Digit-ending and prime gap analysis
+- Normalize and clean strings for analysis
-- Prime count vs log approximation visualization
-- Summary reporting with clean formatting
-- Multiple visualizations powered by Matplotlib and Pandas
+- Detect palindromes and anagrams
+- Count character types (vowels, consonants, digits, punctuation, etc.)
+- Visualize letter frequencies and bigram heatmaps
+- Identify longest words, frequent letters, and repeating substrings
+- Pangram detection and composition summaries

+---

 ## Tools Used